 There are two routes of entry into the Sixth Form.

-For usual Sixth Form entry, your daughter will be invited for an interview (usually in the November preceding the year of entry) with Dr Pascoe, Headmistress, and Mrs Rees, Assistant Head (Sixth Form).
-A conditional offer may then be made based on the outcome of this interview and subject to achieving at least five GCSE passes (grades A* to B), but preferably A* or A grades in the subjects they are going to take at A level, although each student’s individual profile will be assessed.
+- For usual Sixth Form entry, your daughter will be invited for an interview (usually in the November preceding the year of entry) with The Head and Mrs Rees, Head of Sixth Form.
+A conditional offer may then be made based on the outcome of this interview and subject to achieving at least five A*-B or 9-5 grades at GCSE, and preferably high grades for the subjects they will study at A level, although each student’s individual profile will be assessed.

 If a candidate is unable to attend for interview, the written entrance papers route will apply.